Saifur43/Movie-Success-Prediction/README.md

 # Movie Success Prediction
 I have a model to predict the success and failure of the upcoming movies based on several attributes.
-Some of the criteria in calculating movie success included budget, actors, director, producer, set locations, trailer views, Wikipedia views etc.
+Some of the criteria in calculating movie success include budget, actors, director, producer, set locations, trailer views, Wikipedia views etc.